Skip to main content

 3. Go to the Intents tab and click the Plus icon.

-1. The following dialog box opens.
-Enter an intent name.
+1. In the opened dialog box, enter an intent name.

 The intent name must start with a letter and contain no spaces.
 It can consist only of letters, dots, hyphens, or underscores.
 Symbols must be followed by a letter.